Luke 13:1–17 . . . Bible Study Summary with Videos and Questions

 There were some present at that time who told Jesus about the Galileans whose blood Pilate had mixed with their sacrifices.
 In response, Jesus asked, then answered, two questions that you should read now: vv.
 1–5.

-Jesus was still surrounded by a multitude of thousands (12:1), sometimes teaching the masses (e.g., v.
-54) and at other times teaching his disciples (e.g., v.
+Jesus was still surrounded by a multitude of thousands (Luke 12:1), sometimes teaching the masses (e.g., 12:54) and at other times teaching his disciples (e.g., v.
 22).
 Sometimes it wasn't clear to whom he was speaking (cf. v.
 41).
 At one point, a delegation came to Jesus with tragic news — a report that Pilate had recently slain a group of Galileans as they worshiped, mixing their blood with their sacrifices.

 This message had meaning; the report was conveyed to Jesus for a reason.
 The bearers of the bad news viewed it through their own perspective, a perspective that differed from our Lord's.
 Jesus' response to them exposed both their thinking and the error it betrayed.
 They'd already drawn a false conclusion: That these Galileans were greater sinners than others.
 This erroneous conclusion was based upon a faulty premise: One's suffering in life is indicative of one's sin, just as one's prosperity is proportional to one's piety.